SenseNet/sncom-resources/_drafts/2017-11-29-sn-frontend-releases-in-november.md

 ### Repository bound schemas

-ContentTypes and Schemas both describes content.
+ContentTypes and Schemas both describe content.
 At the moment Schemas are used for dynamic form generation and validation.
 Schemas - unlike ContentTypes - can change at runtime.
 Right after you change a Content Type Definition (e.g. add a new required field in the old Explore, or maybe in one of the future release of our admin GUI ;)) you will expect that the next content you create will pick up the change.
-At the moment Schemas are generated as well, but from now they are used only as *defaults*.
+At the moment Schemas are generated as well, but from now on they are used only as *defaults*.
 Repository instances have their own *Schema stores* and their content can be *replaced*.
 We plan to add a live Schema reload feature in an upcoming release.

 ### Upload